Grunticus03/ElasticMARC/README.md

 For simplicity and consistency, when referring to the installation location of an application, root shall imply drive letter and path to the application.
 For example, D:\Elastic Stack\Elasticsearch\bin will be root\bin.

 ### Example Configurations
-I have included prebuilt example configuration files for each Elastic Stack application.
+Prebuilt example configuration files are included for each Elastic Stack application.
 These files require minimal modifications and are intended to get you up and running on a basic Elastic Stack implementation.

 ### Time Stamping
 When creating an Index, you have three options for the Time Filter field.
 The decision on which field to use is dependent on your organization’s desires.
 Be aware, once you’ve selected a field, you cannot change it without first recreating the index and then removing all previously indexed data.